-The primary focal points in Mathematics 6 include operating with integers and rational numbers; exploring proportionality; representing relationships with equations, tables and graphs; and summarizing statistical data.
-Students will use tools, technology, and representations to explore and communicate mathematical ideas.
+The focal points in Mathematics 6 include operating with integers and rational numbers; exploring proportionality; representing one-step algebraic relationships with equations, tables and graphs; and summarizing statistical data.
+Students use tools, models, technology, and representations to explore and communicate mathematical ideas.

-602031 Mathematics 6 - Honors
+602031 Mathematics 6 Honors